onriv/lean4ij/README.md

   currently a fix for this is disabling lsp while lost focus for the editor
 - [ ] elan/lake, project create, setup etc
 - [ ] run and build (debug cannot be supported, although arend has this)
+- [ ] some more logs with different levels

 ## Acknowledgments